hackdou/initblog.com/_posts/2018-01-18-bitcoin1-cracking-usb.markdown

 ---
 title:  "How to Steal Bitcoins: Part 1 (Cracking Encrypted USB Drives)"
 date:   2018-01-26 12:00:00
+layout: post
+excerpt: "This is part one in a series of blogs on cryptocurrencies and security.
+The goal is to extract data from an encrypted USB stick, like a Tails OSp ersistent volume."
 ---

 This is part one in a series of blogs on cryptocurrencies and security.
 The goal is to extract data from an encrypted USB stick, like a [Tails OS](https://tails.boum.org/index.en.html) persistent volume.
 Theses are commonly used for cold storage of Bitcoin, Ethereum, and other alt-coins.